jundalisay/superb/content/en/maharlika/laws/epira/chapter-2.md

 - exercise such other powers and duties as may be vested in him by the Board from time to time.

-## SEC.
-17. Exemption from the Salary Standardization Law
+## Section 17.
+Exemption from the Salary Standardization Law

 The salaries and benefits of employees in the TRANSCO shall be exempt from Republic Act.
 No. 6758 and shall be fixed by the TRANSCO Board.

-## SEC.
-18. Profits
+## Section 18.
+Profits

 The net profit, if any, of TRANSCO shall be remitted to the PSALM Corp. not later than ninety (90) days after the immediately preceding quarter.

-## SEC.
-19. Transmission Charges
+## Section 19.
+Transmission Charges

 The transmission charges of the TRANSCO shall be filed with and approved by the ERC pursuant to Paragraph (f) of Section 43 hereof.

-## SEC.
-20. TRANSCO Related Businesses
+## Section 20.
+TRANSCO Related Businesses

 TRANSCO may engage in any related business which maximizes utilization of its assets: Provided, That a portion of the net income derived from such undertaking utilizing assets which form part of the rate base shall be used to reduce transmission wheeling rates as determined by the ERC.
 Such portion of net income used to reduce the transmission wheeling rates